Fuso Trucks America: FK and FM models

 FK and FM model Fusos were powered by a Mitsubishi 6M60 model 7.5L (460 cu.in.) single overhead cam (SOHC) in-line 6-cylinder water-cooled, turbocharged, intercooled diesel engine with four valves per cylinder.
-Engine output on all FK and FM models is 243 HP @ 2600 rpm and 516 lb.-ft. of torque at 1400 rpm.
+Engine output on all FK and FM models was 243 HP @ 2600 rpm and 516 lb.-ft. of torque at 1400 rpm.

 All FK and FM models were mated to Allison 5-speed (FK200/FK260) or 6-speed (FM330) electronic overdrive automatic transmissions, as standard.
 A Mitsubishi 6-speed OD manual transmission was available on the FK260 model; a Mitsubishi 6-speed direct manual transmission was an option on the FK330 model.

 Primary competitors

-All Mitsubishi Fuso trucks are of the low-cab-over-engine (LCOE) configuration, also known as low-cab-forward (LCF), or simply as cabovers.
-Consequently, the company's primary competitors in the North American market are other manufacturers/marketers of medium-duty cabover trucks; namely: Isuzu Commercial Truck of America, Inc., a subsidiary of Isuzu Motors and Hino Trucks USA, a subsidiary of Hino Motors.
-Historically, the company also competed with GMC Medium Duty cabover trucks, but as of July 31, 2009, GM closed the plant that manufactured its medium duty commercial trucks, including its cabover models and announced it was withdrawing from the medium-duty commercial truck market.
+All Mitsubishi Fuso trucks were of the low-cab-over-engine (LCOE) configuration, also known as low-cab-forward (LCF), or simply as cabovers.
+Consequently, the company's primary competitors in the North American market were other manufacturers/marketers of medium-duty cabover trucks; namely: Isuzu Commercial Truck of America, a subsidiary of Isuzu and Hino Trucks USA, a subsidiary of Hino Motors.
+Historically, the company also competed with GMC Medium Duty cab over trucks, but as of July 31, 2009, GM closed the plant that manufactured its medium-duty commercial trucks, including its cab over models, and announced it was withdrawing from the medium-duty commercial truck market.
 The same GM plant also manufactured Isuzu class 6 and class 7 models and Isuzu class 3 gasoline-engine cabover models.
-In the 2010s, GM reintroduced medium duty commercial trucks - examples include the Chevrolet Low Cab Forward, Chevrolet Silverado chassis cab, GMC Savana Cutaway, and GMC Sierra HD chassis cab.
-Nissan Diesel America was also a competitor in the U.S.
+In 2016, GM once again partnered with Isuzu to reintroduce the Chevrolet Low Cab Forward as a direct competitor to the Fuso line of trucks.
+Nissan Diesel America, along with Ford and Navistar International's joint venture LCF, were also competitors in the U.S.

-Secondarily, MFTA competes with makers of conventional medium-duty trucks.
-Those are: Ford, Freightliner Medium Duty, International Medium Duty, Kenworth Medium Duty, and Peterbilt Medium Duty.
-As of 2019, Kenworth markets two medium-duty cabover truck models in the U.S., the Kenworth K270 (Class 6) and K370 (Class 7).
-Peterbilt sells a medium-duty cabover truck model in the U.S. also, the Peterbilt 220.
+Secondarily, MFTA competed with makers of conventional medium-duty trucks.
+Those were: Freightliner Medium Duty, International Medium Duty, Kenworth Medium Duty, and Peterbilt Medium Duty.
+As of 2019, Kenworth marketed two medium-duty cab over truck models in the U.S., the Kenworth K270 (Class 6) and K370 (Class 7).
+Peterbilt sold a medium-duty cabover truck model in the U.S. also, the Peterbilt 220.